ymadoff/ryba/zookeeper/server/configure.coffee.md

 # ZooKeeper Client Configure

 *   `zookeeper.user` (object|string)
-    The Unix Zookeeper login name or a user object (see Mecano User documentation).
+    The Unix Zookeeper login name or a user object (see Nikita User documentation).
 *   `zookeeper.env` (object)
     Map of variables present in "zookeeper-env.sh" and used to initialize the server.
 *   `zookeeper.config` (object)